Varadero: Activities and attractions

 Varadero hotels offer catamaran cruises with snorkeling and a visit to the dolphin center, Delfinario, a coral-rimmed lagoon located 400 meters east of Marina Chapelín.
 Swimming and interacting with the dolphins along with dolphin shows are available here.
 Hotels can also supply kayaks or small boats for their guests.
-Fishing charts are available at Marlin Náutica y Marinas at Marina Chapelin.
+Fishing charts are available at Marlín Náutica y Marinas at Marina Chapelín(1990) and Marina Gaviota Varadero(1961) and Marina Dársena de Varadero(1958).
 They also have sailboards and kiteboards.

-Other attractions in the area include the amusement park Centro Todo En Uno, Puente Bacunayagua, and an electric-powered Hershey train.
+Other attractions in the area include the amusement park Centro Todo En Uno, Puente de Bacunayagua, and an electric-powered Hershey train.

 Scuba diving is another attraction in Varadero.
-There are more than 30 dive sites, such as Parque Marino Cayo Piedras del Norte, where divers can view a sunken military vessel and a soviet military AN-24 aircraft, and Ojo de Mégano, which has an underwater cave east of Varadero.
+There are more than 30 dive sites, such as Parque Marino de Cayo Piedras del Norte, where divers can view a sunken military vessel, "Gran Piedra"(1970) Ship, "Tuxpán-Las Coloradas,(1976) (Coral Negro Ship) and a soviet military AN-24 aircraft, and Ojo de Mégano, which has an underwater cave east of Varadero.